-- 1. the factual findings of the investigation; - 2. the policy violation determination and the rationale for the determination; - 3. all sanctions that result from an allegation of sexual violence or other crime of violence; - 4. the sanctions that directly relate to the complainant that arise from an allegation of discrimination, discriminatory harassment, non-violent sexual or gender-based harassment, and/or retaliation; and - 5. the parties' appeal rights five (5) days of their receipt of the Notice of Outcome, the results will become final and the University will proceed with the imposition of the recommended sanction(s).
-A person making a complaint of sexual violence, domestic violence, dating violence or stalking may submit a victim impact statement at the conclusion of the investigation and before the case is forwarded to the Administrative Review officer or body.
+- 1. the factual findings of the investigation; - 2. the policy violation determination and the rationale for the determination; - 3. all sanctions that result from an allegation of sexual violence or other crime of violence; - the sanctions that directly relate to the complainant that arise from an allegation of discrimination, discriminatory harassment, non-violent sexual or genderbased harassment, and/or retaliation; and - 5. the parties' appeal rights conclusion of the investigation and before the case is forwarded to the Administrative Review officer or body.
 A respondent to such a complaint may submit a statement of mitigation or extenuation.